sankusrikarthikeya-19/KLH-FED_2026_Session6-TeamID_3/README.md

-# REDME: Design and Simulation of 8-Bit Signed Arithmetic Unit.
+# RAEDME: Design and Simulation of 8-Bit Signed Arithmetic Unit.

 ## OVERVIEW